-- 4.1.5 Continuous improvement is supported by a variety of regulated conservation programs and technology transfer systems, available to any group or individual interested in conserving natural resources and sustaining agricultural production in the U.S., regardless of size.
-Available programs include: - 4.1.5.1 The Conservation Reserve Program (CRP) protects the most sensitive areas by providing financial assistance to set aside on a long-term basis for cropland vulnerable to soil erosion or critical to wildlife habitat (8.4 million hectares enrolled as of 2019). - 4.1.5.2 The Conservation Stewardship Program (CSP) rewards producers for overall conservation performance across entire operations by funding further onfarm improvements through the adoption of new conservation practices. - 4.1.5.3 The Environmental Quality Incentive Program (EQIP) provides financial and technical assistance to increase environmental quality of farmland still in production. - 4.1.5.4 The Regional Conservation Partnership Program (RCPP) provides financial and technical assistance for locally-identified projects funded by both federal and partnering entities to solve issues at the regional and watershed level by encouraging land retirement, easements, partial-field practices, and conservation practices on working farmland. - 4.1.5.5 The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develops the science base for managing the agricultural landscape for environmental quality.
-Project findings are used to guide USDA conservation policy and program development and to help conservationists, farmers, and ranchers make more informed conservation decisions. - 4.1.5.6 Landscape initiatives are used to accelerate the benefits of voluntary conservation programs, such as cleaner water and air, healthier soil, and enhanced wildlife habitat.
-Currently, NRCS operates 10 Landscape Initiatives across the U.S. for wildlife, water, ecosystems, pollinators, and forestry.
+- 4.1.5.2 The Conservation Stewardship Program (CSP) rewards producers for overall conservation performance across entire operations by funding further on-farm improvements through the adoption of new conservation practices. - 4.1.5.3 The Environmental Quality Incentive Program (EQIP) provides financial and technical assistance to increase the environmental quality of farmland still in production. - 4.1.5.4 The Regional Conservation Partnership Program (RCPP) provides financial and technical assistance for locally identified projects funded by both federal and partnering entities to solve issues at the regional and watershed level by encouraging land retirement, easements, partial-field practices and conservation practices on working farmland. - 4.1.5.5 The Conservation Effects Assessment Project quantifies the environmental effects of conservation practices and programs on the environment and develops the science base for managing the agricultural landscape for environmental quality.
+Project findings are used to guide USDA conservation policy and program development and to help conservationists, farmers and ranchers make more informed conservation decisions. - 4.1.5.6 Landscape initiatives are used to accelerate the benefits of voluntary conservation programs, such as cleaner water and air, healthier soil and enhanced wildlife habitat.
+Currently, NRCS operates 10 Landscape Initiatives across the U.S. for wildlife, water, ecosystems, pollinators and forestry.

-- By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births. - By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under-5 mortality to at least as low as 25 per 1,000 live births. - By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases. - By 2030, reduce by one-third premature mortality from noncommunicable diseases through prevention and treatment and promote mental health and well-being. - Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and harmful use of alcohol. - By 2030, halve the number of global deaths and injuries from road traffic accidents. - By 2030, ensure universal access to sexual and reproductive health care services, including family planning, information and education, and the integration of reproductive health into national strategies and programmes. - Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all. - By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination. - Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate. - Support the research and development of vaccines and medicines for the communicable and noncommunicable diseases that primarily affect developing countries, provide access to affordable essential medicines and vaccines, in accordance with the Doha Declaration on the TRIPS Agreement and Public Health, which affirms the right of developing countries to use to the full the provisions in the Agreement on Trade-Related Aspects of Intellectual Property Rights regarding flexibilities to protect public health, and, in particular, provide access to medicines for all.
+- By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births. - By 2030, end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce neonatal mortality to at least as low as 12 per 1,000 live births and under 5 mortality to at least as low as 25 per 1,000 live births. - By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases. - By 2030, reduce by one-third the premature mortality from noncommunicable diseases through prevention and treatment, and promote mental health and well-being. - Strengthen the prevention and treatment of substance abuse, including narcotic drug abuse and the harmful use of alcohol. - By 2030, halve the number of global deaths and injuries from road traffic accidents. - By 2030, ensure universal access to sexual and reproductive healthcare services, including family planning, information and education, and the integration of reproductive health into national strategies and programmes. - Achieve universal health coverage, including financial risk protection, access to quality essential healthcare services, and access to safe, effective, quality and affordable essential medicines and vaccines for all. - By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination. - Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate. - Support the research and development of vaccines and medicines for the communicable and noncommunicable diseases that primarily affect developing countries, provide access to affordable essential medicines and vaccines, in accordance with the Doha Declaration on the TRIPS Agreement and Public Health, which affirms the right of developing countries to use the full provisions in the Agreement on Trade-Related Aspects of Intellectual Property Rights regarding flexibilities to protect public health, and, in particular, provide access to medicines for all.